Turmeric vs Kojic Acid vs Tranexamic Acid: Which Is Best for Stubborn Dark Spots?

 Can I use tranexamic acid with vitamin C?

-Yes, tranexamic acid pairs well with vitamin C. They work through different pathways and don't interact negatively.
+Yes, tranexamic acid pairs well with vitamin C. They work through different pathways and do not interact negatively.

 Why aren't my dark spots fading with kojic acid?

-Common reasons include inconsistent use, skipping sunscreen, or having deep hormonal pigmentation that kojic acid can't reach.
+Common reasons include inconsistent use, skipping sunscreen, or having deep hormonal pigmentation that kojic acid cannot reach.

 Kojic acid works best on surface spots like post-acne marks.
 Deep melasma may need tranexamic acid or combination therapy.

-Also check your product's concentration—effective kojic acid products contain 1-2%.
+Also check your product concentration.
+Effective kojic acid products contain 1-2%.

 Do I need a prescription for tranexamic acid?